FLCAC-admin/uslci-content/docs/submission_handbook/04-resources/04-App-H.md

 <br>
 <br>

-Choose to download the **_"Repository as JSON-LD"_** and save the file somewhere.
-Leave the file compressed.
-You will import it in its compressed format into the openLCA desktop app.
+For both the Starter Database and desired repo datasets, choose to download the **_"Repository as JSON-LD"_** and save the files somewhere.
+Leave the files compressed.
+You will import them in their compressed format into the empty database you created in your openLCA desktop app.
 <br>
 <br>
 <br>